codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops.md

 #### Skip token scopes validation
 Optional.
-Use this flag to skip validating scopes in the token provided for any Git provider.
-The flag can be useful if you are using GitHub with fine-grained tokens, which is currently in Beta and does not have validation and permission checks.<br>
+Skip validating scopes for the token provided (for any Git provider).
+This flag can be useful for GitHub with fine-grained tokens, which is currently in Beta, and does not yet have validation and permission checks.<br>

 To define, add `--skip-permission-validation true`.

-> When defined, Codefresh assumes that you have already created the repositories for the runtime installation and for the Git Source.
-If these repos have not been created, runtime installation will fail.
+> When defined, Codefresh assumes that you have _already created the repositories for the runtime installation and for the Git Source_.
+Otherwise, runtime installation will fail.

 #### GitHub